Cherokee Freedmen: Fort Smith Conference and Treaty of 1866

 Other nations of the Five Civilized Tribes also signed treaties with the U.S. government in 1866 with articles concerning their respective Freedmen and the abolishing of slavery.
 While the Chickasaw Nation was the sole tribe that refused to include Freedmen as citizens, the Choctaw Nation formally granted citizenship to Choctaw and Chickasaw Freedmen by adoption in 1885 after considerable tribal debate.

 The Cherokee Nation Constitution was amended in a special convention on November 26, 1866.
 The constitutional amendments removed all language excluding people of African descent and reiterated the treaty's language concerning the Freedmen.
-The constitution also reiterated the treaty's six-month deadline for Freedmen to return to the Cherokee Nation in order to be counted as citizens.
-Essentially, Cherokee and other tribal Freedmen were allowed the choice to reside as citizens with the tribes, or to have United States citizenship in United States territory outside the tribal nations.
+The constitution also reiterated the treaty's six-month deadline for Freedmen to return to the Cherokee Nation to be counted as citizens.
+Cherokee and other tribal Freedmen were allowed the choice to reside as citizens with the tribes, or to have United States citizenship in United States territory outside the tribal nations.